 A Villa Vacation in Cabo

-Pack up the family—or a group of friends—and relocate to Cabo San Lucas for the holidays.
-The weather is perfect, the water is beautiful, and when you rent a villa, you can enjoy the festive season almost as if you were at home, but with more perks: ocean views, panoramic terraces, gourmet kitchens, private chefs, private pools.
-Cabo travel specialist Julie Byrd still has several available villas.
-The Playa Grande Eagle’s Nest is two penthouses at the luxurious Playa Grande Beach Resort in Cabo San Lucas, within walking distance of the fun at the marina and downtown.
-She adds that the six-bedroom Villa Victoria is an excellent vacation value; you can stroll right into downtown Cabo and the marina from this retreat.
+This area was not affected by this fall’s hurricanes, so pack up the family—or a group of friends—and relocate to a sunny Cabo villa rental for the holidays.
+The weather is perfect, the water is beautiful, and when you rent a house, you can enjoy the festive season almost as if you were at home, but with more perks: ocean views, panoramic terraces, gourmet kitchens, private chefs, private pools.
+Wendy's Cabo travel specialist Julie Byrd still has several available properties over Christmas and New Year’s, including: Villa Bellissima (8 bedrooms, 2 pools, a gym, and oceanfront views), Villa Grande (6 bedrooms, oceanfront views ideal for whale watching), Villa Bahia de los Frailes (off the beaten path close to Cabo Pulmo National Marine Park, a great home for divers), Villas del Mar (beachfront in Palmilla), Villa Real (located on a golf course).
+These villas have a seven-night minimum, and Julie has a ton of others with only a five-night requirement.
 “Remember that we can have the villa completely decorated for any holiday and we can provide in-villa chef services—even better than some restaurants.”
 Of course, if you prefer to hit the town and sample Cabo’s foodie scene, Julie can steer your crew to the best restaurants for holiday feasts.

-Read Julie’s Insider’s Guides to Los Cabos Villa Vacations and Beach Vacations, and reach out to Julie to get the best possible trip.
+Read Julie’s Insider’s Guides to Los Cabos Villa Vacations and Beach Vacations, and reach out to Julie through our site to be marked as a VIP and get the best possible trip.

 Photo: Playa Grande Eagle’s Nest, Cabo San Lucas.
 Courtesy: CaboVillas.com